-7.2 High Level Code (HLC)
+7.2 First Level Code (1LC) or block

 HLC is 4 bits long and represents the identifier sub-blocks.
-For example, the identification scheme defined in this Recommendation has an HLC of 00012.
+For example, hNNNcode has an HLC of 00012.
 It is composed of TLC and Class, and the other elements shown in Figure 2.

 HLC from 00102 to 11112 are reserved for the future use.
 If a new identifier sub-block is needed, this Recommendation shall be changed to allocate an HLC to that new sub-block.